 | 5 | Mid-market procurement and spend governance | Procurify | Supplier purchasing inside request, approval, punchout, and spend workflows |

-1. LineNow: best supplier management software for SMB operators
+1. LineNow: best supplier management software for supplier operations

-LineNow is supplier management for the way small businesses actually work.
+LineNow is supplier management for the way operators and lean procurement teams actually work.

 The supplier relationship is not a vendor profile sitting in a compliance database.
 It is a live thread: outbound POs, inbound supplier replies, price changes, substitutions, ETA changes, invoice IDs, payment terms, team comments, receiving events, and accounting handoff.